jhotta/dd-omegat/target/dd-docs/content/guides/saml.md

 {: #settingattributes}

 * Attributes may be included with the Assertion.
 Datadog looks for 3 Attributes in the AttributeStatement:**eduPersonPrincipalName**: If specified, the eduPersonPrincipalName must correspond to the user’s Datadog username.
 The username is usually the user’s email address.**sn**: This is optional, and should be set to the user’s surname.**givenName**: This is optional, and should be set to the user’s first, or given name.
-* Datadog expects that Attributes use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:uri` or `urn:oasis:names:tc:SAML:2.0:attrname-format:basic`.
-The name used for each attribute will depend on the NameFormat that your IdP uses.
+* Datadog expects that Attributes use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:uri` or `urn:oasis:names:tc:SAML:2.0:attrname-format:basic`。The name used for each attribute will depend on the NameFormat that your IdP uses.
 * If your IdP is configured to use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:uri`:**eduPersonPrincipalName**: The IdP should set `urn:oid:1.3.6.1.4.1.5923.1.1.1.6` as the Name of the Attribute**sn**: The IdP should set `urn:oid:2.5.4.4` as the Name of the Attribute**givenName**: The IdP should set `urn:oid:2.5.4.42` as the Name of the Attribute
 * If your IdP is configured to use the NameFormat `urn:oasis:names:tc:SAML:2.0:attrname-format:basic`:**eduPersonPrincipalName**: The IdP should set `urn:mace:dir:attribute-def:eduPersonPrincipalName` as the Name of the Attribute**sn**: The IdP should set `urn:mace:dir:attribute-def:sn` as the Name of the Attribute**givenName**: The IdP should set `urn:mace:dir:attribute-def:givenName` as the Name of the Attribute
 * If **eduPersonPrincipalName** exists in the AttributeStatement, the value of this attribute will be used for the username.
 If **eduPersonPrincipalName** is not included in the AttributeStatement, the username will be taken from the NameID in the Subject.
-The NameID must use the Format `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.
+The NameID must use the Format `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`。
 * If **sn** and **givenName** are provided, they will be used to update the user’s name in their Datadog profile.

 ## Specific SAML IdP